scrollodex/adminportal/NOTES.md

 -> clicks "publish": generates yaml and commits to hugo-bi -> CircleCI sees change in hugo-bi, generates website

-# Reclone the beta area from production:
+# Re-clone the beta area from production:

-DB=poly ; for i in category entry location; do rsync --delete -avP ../scrollodex-db-$DB/$i/. ../beta-scollodex-db-$DB/$i/. ; done
+make reset-test-data